mchianale/loan_request_application/services/README.md

 ## PropertyValuationService:

-The Property Valuation department is responsible for estimating the market value of the property for which the loan is requested.
+The `PropertyValuationService` is responsible for estimating the market value of the property for which the loan is requested.
 It helps assess the potential rental yield and the estimated property value based on various parameters like the type of property, its location, and market data.

 ### How It Works: